 In response to the 2008 financial crisis, as well as other factors, such as technological and market changes, both the scope of the laws and regulations and the intensity of the supervision to which our business is subject has increased.
 Regulatory enforcement and fines have also increased across the banking and financial services sector.
 Many of these changes have occurred as a result of the Dodd-Frank Act and its implementing regulations, most of which are now in place.
-Subsequently, in May 2018, the Economic Growth, Regulatory Relief and Consumer Protection Act (EGRRCPA) was enacted.
+Subsequently, in 2018, the EGRRCPA was enacted.
 The EGRRCPA's revisions to the U.S. financial regulatory framework have altered certain laws and regulations applicable to us and other major financial services firms.
-Under the current administration, changes in key personnel at the federal banking agencies that regulate such banking organizations, including the Federal Reserve, the FDIC and the OCC (U.S. Agencies), may result in increased prudential and conduct oversight, more extensive regulatory requirements, changing interpretations of existing rules and guidelines, and potentially more stringent enforcement and more severe penalties.
+Changes in key personnel at the federal banking agencies that regulate such banking organizations, including the Federal Reserve, the FDIC and the OCC (U.S. Agencies), may result in increased prudential and conduct oversight, more extensive regulatory requirements, changing interpretations of existing rules and guidelines, and potentially more stringent enforcement and more severe penalties.
 Irrespective of any regulatory change, we expect that our business will remain subject to extensive regulation and supervision.

-In addition, increased regulatory requirements and initiatives have been and are being implemented globally with respect to financial institutions, including the implementation of the Basel III rule (refer to "Regulatory Capital Adequacy and Liquidity Standards" in this "Supervision and Regulation" section and under "Capital" in "Financial Condition" in our Management's Discussion and Analysis in this Form 10-K for a discussion of Basel III), the Capital Requirements Directive (CRD VI) and Capital Requirements Regulation (CRR III) and the E.U.
+In addition, increased regulatory requirements and initiatives have been and are being implemented globally with respect to financial institutions, including the implementation of the Basel III rule (refer to "Regulatory Capital Adequacy and Liquidity Standards" in this "Supervision and Regulation" section and under "Capital" in "Financial Condition" in our Management's Discussion and Analysis in this Form 10-K for a discussion of Basel III, as well as the U.S. Agencies' proposed rule regarding the Basel III endgame), the Capital Requirements Directive and Capital Requirements Regulation and the E.U.
 Digital Operational Resilience Act (DORA), as well as proposals for amending the Alternative Investment Fund Managers Directive and under the Capital Markets Union Action Plan.